Who Designs Democracy? | Screening & Keynote with Maximina Juson

 The response to One Person, One Vote? from audiences across the country and across generations has been incredible.
 Yet there’s still a lot of work to do to help more Americans understand how our presidents are actually elected.

 Many of you have reached out asking about screenings and talks connected to One Person, One Vote?.
-I’ve finally created a dedicated page for institutions interested in hosting a screening and keynote conversation about the design of presidential elections and democratic reform.
+I’ve created this page for institutions interested in hosting a screening and keynote conversation about the design of presidential elections and democratic reform.

 If you’re connected to a university, conference, or civic organization that might be interested, please feel free to share.